 - Migrating birds use the stars for navigation, as well as the sun, wind patterns, and landforms, all of which help guide them to the same locations each year.
 The earth's magnetic field also plays a part in how birds navigate during migration.

-- Birds may fly from 15-600 miles or more per day during migration, depending on when they are migrating, how far they have to go, and the conditions they face along the route.
+- Birds may fly from 15 to 600 miles or more per day during migration, depending on when they are migrating, how far they have to go, and the conditions they face along the route.
 Suitable stopovers and abundant food, water, and shelter also affect how far birds may travel in a single day.

 - Transoceanic migrants, birds who follow a migration route that crosses an ocean, may spend up to 100 hours or more in the air at a single time until they come to land.
 In extreme conditions, these birds have been known to land on ships at sea when they are desperate for rest.
 When they reach land, there are often fallouts of exhausted migrants that all congregate at the first available shelter or food source.
 Many birding festivals take place at these fallout hotspots during peak migration periods.

-- Migrating birds travel at speeds ranging from 15-50 miles per hour depending on the species, flight pattern, air temperature, and prevailing winds that can increase or decrease speed.
+- Migrating birds travel at speeds ranging from 15 to 50 miles per hour depending on the species, flight pattern, air temperature, and prevailing winds that can increase or decrease speed.

 - While most migrating birds fly at heights lower than 2,000 feet, birds have been recorded migrating at up to 30,000 feet high, a record held by the bar-headed goose.
 The height of a bird's migration flight depends on wind patterns and landforms that may create obstacles, such as mountain ranges.
 In the case of the bar-headed goose, these birds migrate across the Himalayan Mountains.

 - The ruby-throated hummingbird migrates from the Yucatan peninsula of Mexico to the southeastern United States every spring.
-This journey of 500-600 miles over the Caribbean Sea takes 24 hours without these tiny birds getting a break.
+This journey of 500 to 600 miles over the Caribbean Sea takes 24 hours without these tiny birds getting a break.

 - The rufous hummingbird has the longest migration of any hummingbird species: a one-way trip of 3,000 miles between its breeding grounds in Alaska and its winter range in Mexico.
 In spring, rufous hummingbirds travel north up the Pacific coast, while in autumn they travel south through more mountainous regions.
 This allows them to take advantage of flowering plants for quick energy in both directions.
 In spring, coastal flowers bloom earlier, while in autumn, mountain flowers are blooming later.